MintMCP

 • MCP gateways help organizations centralize authentication, monitoring, audit logging, and policy enforcement for AI-to-tool connections.

-• MintMCP is designed for teams that want managed MCP deployment, automatic OAuth wrapping, and role-based tool access without building infrastructure from scratch.
+• MintMCP is designed for teams that want managed MCP deployment, OAuth brokering for stdio and hosted MCP servers, and tool-level access control without building infrastructure from scratch.

-• MintMCP's Virtual MCP architecture helps teams create dedicated endpoints that expose only the tools each role or team needs.
+• MintMCP's Virtual MCP Bundles help teams create dedicated per-use-case endpoints with SCIM-driven membership that expose only the tools each role, team, or agent needs.

 Understanding the Need for Enterprise MCP Gateways